 OMAR SIZZLES: Omar Vizquel singled in the first inning Tuesday to extend his hitting streak to eight games.
 Over the previous seven, he was hitting .552 with two triples and three doubles in 29 at-bats.

 But it can't be forgotten that Vizquel batted .204 last September.
-The year before, his last with the Indians, he hit .188 in September.

 He has been the Giants' most consistent hitter all season, and another September dive would be a huge blow to the team, but manager Felipe Alou doesn't believe the veteran shortstop will bottom out again.

 "He knows the league better," Alou said.
 "He knows the parks and the (hitting) backgrounds."

 SCHMIDT VS. MADDUX: As if this weekend at Dodger Stadium wasn't already shaping up as a huge series, the pitching matchups will add even more intrigue.
 Matt Cain will face Cy Young candidate Brad Penny on Saturday, and Jason Schmidt will face newly acquired Greg Maddux in the series finale Sunday.
 On Friday, Noah Lowry faces Mark Hendrickson in a battle of left-handers.